OS2G/OS2G.github.io/README.md

 # OS2G.github.io

 Club website for the Operating Systems & Open-Source Group at the University of Nebraska-Lincoln.
-The site is a pseudo-single page site written in vanilla HTML, CSS, and javascript.
+The site is written in vanilla HTML, CSS, and javascript, and is accompanied by a simple SSG written in Python.

-## Dependencies

-- [htmz](https://leanrada.com/htmz/)...?
-It is a single-line of HTML that implementes a fraction of [htmx](https://htmx.org), but it has a few tricks up it's sleeve.

 ## File Structure

-- The main layout and the `head` tag are located in `./index.html`, while all page content is found in the `./pages` directory.
-Pages are loaded via htmz.
+- The layout is found in `./layout.html`, and contains the `<head/>` tag along with any headers, footers, or navigation bars.
+The page content will be inserted into the template in the place of the string `##CONTENTS##`.
-- Page-specific javascript (e.g. `main` functions) should be in `./pages` and should be named after their owners, e.g. `./pages/members.html` and `./pages/members.html.js`.
+- The un-transformed site can be found in the `./src` directory.
+When the SSG runs, this directory is copied wholesale into the destination directory with every HTML file inserted into the layout.
-- Reusable javascript (modules) are in the `./modules` directory.
+  - Reusable javascript (modules) are in the `./src/modules` directory.
-- All styles are in `./styles.css`.
+  - All styles are in `./src/styles.css`.
-- The directories `./images` and `./fonts` contain, well, images and fonts.
+  - The directories `./src/images` and `./src/fonts` contain, well, images and fonts.
-- The `./data` directory contains additional resources, such as JSON files.
+  - The `./src/data` directory contains additional resources, such as JSON files.
+  - `./src/index.html` contains the home page.
+  - `./src/404.html` contains the error page.
+  - Subpages can be found in their own directories with there own `index.html` files — this is for prettier URLs.
+- The destination directory is `./www/`.
+This is the directory published to Github Pages.
+- The SSG program can be found in `./ssg.py`.
+It can be ran with `python3 ./ssg.py`.

 ## Conventions